jomadu/ai-rules-manager/docs/tasks/p1-6-filesystem-operations.md

   - Permission handling

 ## Acceptance Criteria
-- [ ] Target directories are created correctly on all platforms
+- [x] Target directories are created correctly on all platforms (configuration-driven)
 - [ ] File operations are atomic and safe
 - [ ] Cache structure is consistent and organized
 - [ ] Proper error handling for permission issues